HAVE A CHAT WITH A

 The more information you give upfront, the easier the process will be for both of you!

-If you have you have found what style of videography you like and found a few photographers whose work you absolutely LOVE then it’s time to contact them.
+If you have you have found what style of videography you like and found a few videographers whose work you absolutely LOVE then it’s time to contact them.

 I would recommend contacting through their website or via email first.
 Ask about hiring them and ask about more details about their pricing / availability.
 Don’t phone them as its good to get all of the quotes and pricing in writing.